 There is a lot of death implied in this story, but Orion—who narrates most of the story from his perspective—does not see the vast majority of it, only hearing about it indirectly, usually with with no further detail.
 However, there are several instances of people or non-person animals being injured, killed, or found dead within view of Orion, and these occurrences are typically described more fully.

-Given the extreme size disparity between the two species, a Human can do little to nothing to resist a Quorilaxian who wants to touch or pick up a Human against the Human’s will, and some Quorilaxians take advantage of their relative power over Humans on several occasions.
-In most cases, the non-consensual touching or full-body grabbing is not done with sexual intentions in mind; however, there is one instance where a male Quorilaxian tears off a Human woman’s outer clothing, and it is strongly implied that more would have happened if the scene had been witnessed in its entirety.
-Full consensual sexual acts are referred to in passing but are not described in any detail; however, there are a couple of interactions, both intraspecies and interspecies, where female and/or male sexual arousal are mentioned, and brief touching of breasts and/or genitals occurs.
-Since Quorilaxians are covered in fur, they tend to have a more relaxed attitude toward nudity than Humans on Earth, although the Humans featured in the story outside of Earth are nude much of the time as well.
+Given their extreme size disadvantage compared to the other people in this story, Humans can do little to nothing to resist those who want to touch or pick up a Human against the Human’s will, and some aliens take advantage of their relative power over Humans on several occasions.
+In most cases, the non-consensual touching or full-body grabbing is not done with sexual intentions in mind; however, there are a few instances where Orion initially interprets the act that way or it is strongly implied that something may have happened “offscreen.”
+Full consensual sexual acts are referred to in passing but are not described in any detail; however, there are a couple of interactions, both intraspecies and interspecies, where female and/or male sexual arousal are mentioned, and brief touching of breasts and/or genitals occurs—despite all our differences, the various species’ bodies are very similar to one another in that regard.
+For a few reasons, the alien races tend to have a more relaxed attitude toward nudity than Humans on Earth, although the Humans featured in the story outside of Earth are nude much of the time as well.

 Harsh Language: Mild

 English swear words like s***, d***, and a**hole appear very sparsely, mostly during a few emotionally charged scenes.
-There are also some instances of what you might call hate speech, with a person lobbing what amounts to an alien racist (which is to say, “speciesist”) insult at another person at one point, while Humans are referred to by some Quorilaxians as “bugs” or “vermin” on several occasions.
+There are also some instances of what you might call hate speech, with Humans referred to using derogatory words like “bugs” or “vermin” on several occasions.

 The Bottom Line: